Oros42/dump1090/README.md

 with your browser to http://localhost:8080 to see live traffic:

     ./dump1090 --interactive --net

+Or with another port:
+    ./dump1090 --interactive --net --net-http-port 80

 In iteractive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying